jusrockinout/javascript-technical-interview/0002palindrome/README.md

 #### Array Solution

 Another, less elegant, solution is to check that the first half of a string is equal to the reverse of the second half.
 In other words, `abba` is a palindrome because the first half, `ab`, is equal to the second half, `ba`, in _reverse_: `ab`.
-This is the [split solution](Solutions/split_solution.js).

 #### Recursive Solution

-A final solution is to check that the input string satisfies the basic property of a palindrome—that its first letter is equal to its last letter—and, if so, recursively check that the same is true for the substring that remaisn after removing the first and last letters.
-This is the [recursive solution](Solutions/recursive_solution.js).
+A final solution is to check that the input string satisfies the basic property of a palindrome—that its first letter is equal to its last letter—and, if so, recursively check that the same is true for the substring that remains after removing the first and last letters.

 - - -